whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 ### Playing a Part

-(Community participation notes)
+* Armstrong Posse - I contributed during the creation of our linear regression app and participate regularly in posse discussions
-I contributed during the creation of our linear regression app and participate regularly in Regularly empty dishes and load/run dishwashers in big workspace
+* Regularly empty dishes and load/run dishwashers in big workspace

 ---